Jannette Cheong

 The challenges of international collaboration...

 It would be fair to say that performing arts are collaborative endeavours created out of a huge amount of hard work - and the right opportunities, situations and circumstances that can bring artists together.
 This is even more so for international collaborations which have several additional layers of complexity.
 They include not only linguistic and geographical challenges, but more importantly attitudes to cultural difference.
 Having been born international (of mixed heritage), I am immensely grateful that my life has also been enriched by ‘being international’.
-This has come from the privilege of working with many people internationally, including Richard Emmert, Akira Matsui and all of our collaborating artists.
+This has come from the privilege of working with many people internationally including for the 15 years with Richard Emmert, Akira Matsui and all of our collaborating artists.

 It is hard to say what comes first, the project or the people; the conditions (mentioned above) have to be right and both have to inspire those concerned enough to collaborate.
 Time, quality and costs are essential to successful projects, and we are all challenged by these, but three other elements come to mind: passion for the art and to see something through, humility to see the special talents in others, and a willingness to work hard at building the special relationships needed to cement everything together.